sanazbahargam/SanazBahargam.github.io/_pages/about.md

 ======
 *   Jan 27, 2022.
 I will be speaking about Deep Learning in Industry at [Department of Computer Science - University of Colorado Boulder](https://home.cs.colorado.edu/~DrG/Courses/NeuralNetworksAndDeepLearning/CourseContent.html).
 *   Dec 04, 2021.
 I will be speaking about my work on using machine learning for Search and Recommendation at [Debug Summit 2021](https://lesbianswhotech.org/debugsummit2021/).
 *  October 13, 2021.
-I will be speaking about my work on reommendations and ranking at [Department of Computer Science - Saint Louis University](https://cs.slu.edu/~esposito/teaching/5090/schedule/index.html).
+I will be speaking about my work on recommendations and ranking at [Department of Computer Science - Saint Louis University](https://cs.slu.edu/~esposito/teaching/5090/schedule/index.html).
 * September 27, 2021.
 I will be speaking about my work on Alexa Conversations at [NLP Summit 2021](https://www.nlpsummit.org/alexa-conversations-an-ai-driven-approach-for-creating-task-oriented-dialogue-systems/) this October.
 * September 1, 2021.
 I will be speaking about my team's work on task-based dialog system at [Global #ArtificialIntelligence](http://www.globalbigdataconference.com/santa-clara/global-artificial-intelligence-virtual-conference-127/speaker-details/sanaz-bahargan-114123.html) Conference this October.
 [YouTube](https://www.youtube.com/watch?v=sScbpUvQYpM)
 * August 4, 2021.
 I'm happy to be a mentor for  [#IGLUcontest @NeurIPSConf](https://www.iglu-contest.net/mentors), Looking forward to helping the participants.